GMH-Code/Qwasm2/README.md

 These two files can be placed in the same folder as `pak0.pak` to update the game.

-### Licence Notes
+### Licence Warnings

-The licence for the shareware version of Quake 2 only appears to permit duplication of the self-extracting archive (executable) that was originally obtained from an official source, so it appears as though, understandably, the archive's contents cannot be distributed nor embedded separately.
+The licence for the demo version of Quake 2 only appears to permit duplication of the self-extracting archive (executable) that was originally obtained from an official source, so it appears as though, understandably, the archive's contents cannot be distributed nor embedded separately.

 The full version carries an even more restrictive licence -- so do not be tempted to host the full version on a public server!

 In-Browser Saving
 -----------------

-If you use the `Save` option or change the settings in-game, Quake2-WASM will attempt to commit those changes to browser storage.
+If you use the `Save` option or change the settings in-game, this project will attempt to commit those changes to browser storage.
 These changes should persist after a browser reload.

 Saving PAK files to storage isn't implemented as they are large and this can cause a substantial lag when the filesystem is synched.